 If you need to leave the room for the bathroom or a quick break, you must raise your hand and be escorted out of the room.
 You will have to sign a log sheet and get fingerprinted, so I suggest avoiding breaks if possible—stay hydrated, but don’t pound water prior to getting to the testing center.
 You don’t have any scheduled breaks, so your need to leave the test, even for a moment, better be worth it.

 After finishing that last question, you are probably ready to get the heck out of there.
 You will have to raise your hand and a test administrator will escort you out of the testing room.
 Turn in your note board and pen and sign the test center log.
 You will then be given your unofficial score report.

 If you did not pass, you will see your numerical score (learn more about how the CIA Exam is scored, here).
 In a few days, your detailed performance assessment report will be available in CCMS on the IIA.
 If you surpassed the 600 point passing mark, you will see the four most beautiful letters in the world: PASS.

-After months, maybe even years, it’s all done!
+After months, maybe even years, the Certified Internal Auditor exam is finally done!
 Relax and celebrate this major victory—you deserve it.
 If you have one or two more parts to complete, you still need to celebrate and relax for a day or two.
 Then, it’s time to jump back into that review course and defeat the next part of the CIA Exam!